dials/dials/doc/sphinx/developer_tutorial.rst

 Developer Tutorial
 ==================

-DIALS has been designed to be extendible.
+DIALS has been designed to be extensible.
 If you've got a great idea for a new integration algorithm, then, with a bit of work, you should be able to get it running within the DIALS framework.
 The following tutorial applies for both developers looking to put their algorithms within DIALS itself as well as for